Skip to Content

 The above is just the most standard coverage you should always look for, but it doesn’t mean that every holiday insurance plan on the market covers it.
 So make sure to do your research and get the best travel insurance plan that fits your needs.

 Good to know: Whatever insurance you have at home, it usually doesn’t cover you the same way when you travel.
-This is not just for health insurance, but also for car rental, etc. So always get the coverage that you need for that specific trip.
-For example, we always book our rental car insurance through the same online company where we rent all our cars when traveling.
+This is not just for health insurance, but also for car rental, etc. So always check what insurance you have (also through your credit cards) and get any additional coverage that you need for that specific trip.

 Know before you go